igordejanovic/parglare/docs/actions.md

 parameter will be the matched input.
 In this example it will be the matched number as a string so we shall convert it to `float` in the action.

-For example in the `op` action we know that the method will be called for the first 5 production of rule `E`.
+For example, for the `op` action we know that the `op` method will be called for the first 5 production of rule `E`.
 Each production is of the same form, the only difference is the operation that is used so we first determine the operation function by using `n[1]` which will be the matched operation.
 Then we call the operation function with `n[0]` and `n[2]` which will be the left and right operands respectively.

 In addition, you can access the [parser context object](./common.md#the-context-object) on the action object as `self.context`.
-Context object can provide information like the start and end position where the match occurred, the parser instance etc. Also, you have access to the index of the production for which the action is called by `self.prod_idx`.
+`Context` object can provide information like the start and end position where the match occurred, the parser instance etc. Also, you have access to the index of the production for which the action is called by `self.prod_idx`.

-At the end we instantiate the parser and pass in our `MyActions` instance using the parameter `actions`.
+To use `MyAction` actions in our parser we pass an instance of this class as `actions` parameter during parser construction.

 The result of the parsing will be the evaluated expression as the actions will get called along the way and the result of each actions will be used as an